matthewcarbone/Crescendo/README.md

 ## Contributing

 The current version of `crescendo` is intended as an pseudo-open source repository within the BNL community and trusted collaborators.
 We stress the following important points regarding contributions:
 * Code in the `crescendo` repository are licended.
-Users can download, use and modify the code on their local machine however they please, but *cannot* copy/paste this code into an open source repository, whether or not this code is open sourced at any point or not.
+Users can download, use and modify the code on their local machine however they please, but *cannot* copy/paste this code verbatim into an open source repository, whether or not this code is open sourced at any point or not.
 * Users are encouraged to use this pipeline as a medium for finding collaborators and collaborating with other scientists of scientific projects.
 * Users are encouraged to contribute the code from their own projects to the repository, however...
 * Users are *by no means* required to share privately modified code, even if it cloned directly from this repository.
 However, we would encourage everyone to share their code for the benefit of the community.